 Work permits for au pairs

-If you are a citizen of a country outside the EU and want to work as an au pair, you need to have a work permit.
+If you are a citizen of a country outside the EU and want to work as an au pair, you need to have a residence permit.
 For work that lasts less than three months, citizens of certain countries also need to have a visa.
 The purpose of the stay must be to improve your language skills and knowledge of Sweden.

 Requirements for residence permit

-To be eligible for a work permit, you must
+To be eligible for a residence permit, you must

 - have a valid passport (if your passport will expire soon, you should renew it since you cannot get a permit for longer than the validity of your passport)

 - be 18 but not 30 years old when the decision is made

-- have a written offer of work from a family in Sweden where it states that you will work with light household work for a maximum of 25 hours per week (the time for household work and studies may not together exceed 40 hours per week)
+- have an agreement on work from a family in Sweden where it states that you will work with light household work for a maximum of 25 hours per week (the time for household work and studies may not together exceed 40 hours per week)

 - not have any accompanying family members

 - pay a fee in most cases (fees for work permits).

 Requirements for using the e-service

 In order to use the e-service, you need

 - to get an email from your host family with a link that leads you to the e-service